MeidoPromotionAssociation/COM3D2.PluginTemplate/README.md

 - HarmonyLib patch example (prefix patch on ImportCM.LoadTexture)
 - Conditional compilation for 2.0 vs 2.5 (Unity 2022.3) with dedicated build configs
 - Unified logging via ManualLogSource
+- Demonstrates how to use Github Action to automatically build plugins